Beeline (brand): History

-In November 2005 OJSC VimpelCom stepped further with foreign acquisitions by acquiring 100% of Ukrainian RadioSystems, a marginal Ukrainian GSM operator operating under the Wellcom and Mobi brands.
+In November 2005, OJSC VimpelCom stepped further with foreign acquisitions by acquiring 100% of Ukrainian RadioSystems, a marginal Ukrainian GSM operator operating under the Wellcom and Mobi brands.
 The deal has been surrounded by a controversy involving two major shareholders of VimpelCom: the Russian Alfa Group and Telenor, the incumbent Norwegian telecommunications company.

-The company's current (as of July 2008) license portfolio covers a territory where 97% of Russia's population resides, as well as 100% of the territory of Kazakhstan, Ukraine, Uzbekistan, Tajikistan, Georgia, and Armenia.
+By July 2008, the company's license portfolio covered a territory where 97% of Russia's population resides, as well as 100% of the territory of Kazakhstan, Ukraine, Uzbekistan, Tajikistan, Georgia and Armenia.
 VimpelCom also has a 49.9% stake in Euroset, the largest mobile retailer in Russia and the Commonwealth of Independent States (CIS).
-In May 2010 VimpelCom merged with Kyivstar to form VimpelCom Ltd., the largest telecom operator group in the CIS.
+In May 2010, VimpelCom merged with Kyivstar to form VimpelCom Ltd., the largest telecom operator group in the CIS.
 Alexander Izosimov, CEO of OJSC VimpelCom, was appointed president.

-Outside Russia
+In October 2021, the company announced a change in its logo and slogan for the first time in 16 years.
+In the new version, the name is written with a lowercase letter, and the new slogan sounds like "On your side."
+The international agency Wolff Olins worked on the rebranding in 2005, and the company's employees were involved in the development of the updated brand with the participation of the Contrapunto creative agency from the BBDO group.
+The font design studio Contrast Foundry has also developed a new Beeline font.
+The advertising campaign for the update was prepared by Leo Burnett Moscow (part of Publicis Groupe Russia).

+In August 2024, Beeline abandoned the 3G frequency range in Moscow, the first Russian mobile operator to complete a project to redistribute its own frequency bands from 3G to 4G.
+On 13 December 2024, Beeline abandoned the 3G frequency range in Saint Petersburg and the Leningrad Oblast.

+Summer Sound Festival (2023-2025)

+For nine years, Summer Sound has been changing the way people think about summer leisure.
+It's not just a standard weekend festival away from civilization, but a well-thought-out series of vibrant musical events integrated into the urban environment, a concept pioneered in Russia by the Northern Sound team.

+For the third time, the main partner of the festival is Beeline, which has already earned the status of a technological and progressive brand.
+The operator creates products and services that help people in their daily lives.
+The focus is not on an ideal image, but on real life.